SpecialEliteSNP/yagpdb-music-player/README.md

 `list or l` - Provides list of all songs.

-`-play songname or p songname` - Plays a song, or adds it to the queue.
+`play songname or p songname` - Plays a song, or adds it to the queue.

 `queue or q` - Shows current queue of songs playing.